The best sales to shop today: Adidas, West Elm, Kate Spade and more | CNN Underscored

 West Elm

-Mid-century modern furniture lovers, take note: West Elm is currently holding a warehouse sale, discounting thousands of items — from furniture pieces to kitchen essentials and decor — up to 70% off, making them much more affordable than usual.
-You’ll find bedding under $35, rugs under $60, and you’ll get 25% off select sales items when you use the code EXTRA25.
+Midcentury modern furniture lovers, take note: West Elm is currently holding a warehouse sale, discounting thousands of items — from furniture pieces to kitchen essentials and decor — up to 70% off, making them much more affordable than usual.
+You’ll find bedding under $35 and rugs under $60, and you’ll get 25% off select sales items when you use the code EXTRA25.

 GE Profile Opal Nugget Ice Maker ($519, originally $549; amazon.com)